 My child needed me there to teach them about this.
 They needed someone to pass the stories on to, to hear the theatre’s fragrance with my words, to experience it for themselves.
 I couldn’t go to prison.

-Then it happened.
-Thespis’ incarnation entered the lobby, still in women’s makeup.
+Thespis’ incarnation entered the lobby, still in Angel’s makeup.
 He always left without removing his makeup, and his complexion suffered for it.
 He saw me.
 He didn’t shine like stage lights anymore.
 He was a pitiful human with a small wart under his nose.

 He chuckled, averting his eyes.